• Skip to primary navigation

 Make a Brain Model

-One of my favourite of Kerry’s experiments is her play doh brain, so when we found an old pack of play doh in the cupboard I thought it would be the perfect opportunity to try it out.
-First we found out some fun facts and then set about making a model brain.
+One of my favourites of Kerry’s experiments is her play doh brain, so when we found an old pack of play-doh in the cupboard I thought it would be the perfect opportunity to try it out.
+First, we learned some fun facts and then made a model brain.

 Cartoon diagram of brain structure and function #neuroscienceforkids